silverstripeltd/silverstripe-elasticappsearch/docs/en/usage-spellcheck.md

     # Enable spellchecking by default when zero results are returned by Elastic App Search.
     enable_spellcheck_on_zero_results: true

     # Sets the index variant value.
-If using the silverstripe-search-service module, this must be the same as what you use for that (e.g. `APP_SEARCH_ENGINE_PREFIX`)
+If using the silverstripe-search-service module, this must be the same as what you use for that (e.g. `ENTERPRISE_SEARCH_ENGINE_PREFIX`)
     index_variant: '`SS_ENVIRONMENT_TYPE`'

 SilverStripe\ElasticAppSearch\Service\SpellcheckService: